cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 ### Calling the Access Agent in your dev environment

 The access agent is accessible on localhost:48888 (or host.docker.internal:48888 from a Docker container on Windows.
-On Linux/Windows the container name can be used as the host i.e. access-agent:48888 as long as the container is on the same Docker network as the access-agent container.).
+On Linux/Windows the container name and port can be used i.e. access-agent:8080 as long as the container is on the same Docker network as the access-agent container.).

 The AccessAgent is usually called using the queryStore or updateStore found in the AccessAgentCaller and JPSAgent classes of JPS_BASE_LIB.
 Both methods take two arguments: the targetResourceID and the SPARQL query/update.